felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 > _Storing and Organizing Data_

 Variables are the backbone of any programming language.
-In _bell_, variables are used to store and manipulate data such as numbers, text, lists, and even pitches.
+In _bell_, variables are used to store reusable data such as numbers, text, lists, and even pitches.
 Think of variables as labeled containers that hold values you can use or modify later.

 ---